lucaschirruINAF/SRT-Documentation/antenna.rst

    * - Frequency coverage
      - 0.3 -- 115 GHz
    * - Primary surface accuracy
-     - 65 μm rms
+     - 300 μm rms
    * - Pointing accuracy (rms)
      - 2 -- 5"

 Active surface

-The primary reflector, which is 64 m across, is made of 1008 aluminium panels (with RMS ≤ 65 μm) driven by 1116 electromechanical actuators.
+The primary reflector, which is 64 m across, is made of 1008 aluminium panels (with an RMS ≤ 65 μm each) driven by 1116 electromechanical actuators.
 This *active surface* is designed to compensate for the gravitational deformations of the whole surface at different elevations.

 The observer can choose among three configurations: